yoyongxuan/tp/docs/UserGuide.md

 ![result for `add A1234567B n/Betsy Crowe t/friend e/betsycrowe@u.nus.edu p/89891206 t/needshelp h/@BetsyC`](images/addBetsyCrowe.png)

 Important Information:
-* Duplicate students cannot be added to the address book.
+* Duplicate students cannot be added to the Address Book.
 * A student is considered a duplicate student if either the student ID or the student email are the same, where equality on these terms is defined as the literal string equality.
-* In other words, a student is considered a distinct student only if both the student ID and the student email do not match any other existing student in the address book.
+* In other words, a student is considered a distinct student only if both the student ID and the student email do not match any other existing student in the Address Book.

 ### Listing all persons : `list`

-Shows a list of all persons in the address book.
+Shows a list of all persons in the Address Book.

 Format: `list`

 ### Editing a person : `edit`

-Edits an existing person in the address book.
+Edits an existing person in the Address Book.

 Format:
 * `edit INDEX [n/NAME] [p/PHONE] [e/EMAIL] [h/TELEGRAM_HANDLE] [t/TAG]…​`